decretist/Dissertation/Chapter3/chapter3.md

     Prima* contains no texts (canons or *dicta*) from the *tractatus de legibus* (distinctions 1-20) and none from Gratian's "epilogue" (distinctions 81-101).

-[^42]: See @winroth_where_2013.
-The article expands on a presentation given by Winroth at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.

 [^43]: @pennington_biography_2014; @pennington_biografia_2014; and
 @pennington_biography_2018.